The Hair with Heart Story

 Learn more about Hair with Heart

-At its core, Hair with Heart is a hair donation program.
-Each year, Variety receives over 6,000 donated ponytails from big-hearted girls, boys, women and men from across Australia, and occasionally further afield too.
+Each year, Variety receives around 6,000 donated ponytails from big-hearted girls, boys, women and men from across Australia and occasionally further afield too.
+It takes around 16-20 ponytails to make a medical-grade human hair wig.

 There are some strict guidelines that the hair must meet due to the type of wigs that are created.
 The hair must be a minimum of 35.5cm and unprocessed – meaning no dyes, including semi-permanent, chemical straightening, perms or dreadlocks.